sghazagh/RPi2-Ubuntu/README.md

 # RPi2-Ubuntu
-###TL;DR
+###############
-This is a script is based on Pi2buntu project available on "https://github.com/FuturePilot/Pi2buntu" for creating a minimal Ubuntu image for the Raspberry Pi 2.
+This script is based on Pi2buntu script available on "https://github.com/FuturePilot/Pi2buntu" for creating a minimal Ubuntu image for the Raspberry Pi 2.
 This script only supports the Raspberry Pi 2 as it uses the Ubuntu armhf port which is optimized for armv7.
 This version has been optimized the SDCard size and added few more applications.

 If you just want an image and don't want to mess around with creating your own, see the [release page](https://github.com/sghazagh/RPi2-Ubuntu/releases).